 The Sony A9 isn’t exactly perfect — there are fewer lens choices than a Canon or Nikon, and there’s that $4,500 price tag — but when it comes to the camera that’s bringing the most innovation to pro-level photography, the A9’s stacked sensor and 20 fps speed is the one to beat.

 Why should you buy this: It’s an all-around shooter that can handle any situation, from action to landscapes and even video production

 Who’s it for: Pros and enthusiasts who want a camera that’s just as capable for sports as it is for high-resolution studio shots

 How much will it cost: $2,400 (body only)

 Why we picked the Sony A7R III:

-Cameras are often either high megapixel or high speed, but the Sony A7R III mixes 42.4-megapixel resolution with a snappy 10-fps burst speed.
-Essentially, the AQ7R III is like a sports car that still has enough room for six kids in the backseat.
-While the A9 is faster, the A7R III is more of a generalist, capable of performing well in a variety of situations.
+Cameras often make a choice between either high megapixel count or high speed, but the A7R III combines a 42-megapixel sensor with a quick 10 frames per second burst rate.
+Essentially, the A7R III is like a sports car that still has enough room for six kids in the back seat.
+While the A9 is faster, the A7R III is more of a generalist, capable of performing well in a wide variety of situations.